<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 When I was looking to get free appliance removal near me, I found that some donation places will come and remove the appliance at no cost, while others will not.

-The Salvation Army will schedule a pick up for appliances such as a Washer, and their requirement is that it be disconnected (you can put in the specific appliance you're trying to get removed for free + your zip code and find out if they'll do it near you, and any requirements they have).
+The Salvation Army will schedule a pick up for appliances such as a Washer, and they require that it be disconnected (you can put in the specific appliance you're trying to get removed for free + your zip code and find out if they'll do it near you, and any requirements they have).

 With 4,400 locations around the U.S., I found that Vincent de Paul is another great option to get free appliance removal near me (and you!).